Teapack1/Audio-Dataset-Recorder/README.md

 - **Audio Augmentation**: Inbuilt audio augmentation features: mixing with ambient noises, pitch shifting, time stretching, syntetic noise addition and decibel adjustment. (ambient noises provided by the user).
 - **Metadata Generation**: Automates generation of metadata CSV files post-recording, with paths and labels for every audio sample.
 - **Automatic Recording**: Samples are recorded automatically after the sctipt runs, no need to press any buttons.
+- **Catches up**: In partly recorded dataset finds the last files and do not rewrite any existing files.
+Can also perform augmentation or metadata only, when placed next to the audio_samples folder.
-- **Other Utilities**: Immediate audio playback, Peak-normalization, Trim-padding.
+- **Other Utilities**: Immediate audio playback, Peak-normalization, Trim-padding, Device selection.

 ### Requirements

-- Python
+- Python 3.10.*
 - `sounddevice`
 - `librosa`
 - `pydub`